Philip Madoc: Science-fiction roles

 Madoc is well known to fans of Doctor Who for multiple appearances relating to the series, almost always playing villains.
 He acted a small role in the second Peter Cushing film, Daleks' Invasion Earth 2150 A.D.
 (1966), and was later cast in the television series itself four times.
 He appeared in two Second Doctor serials, The Krotons (1968) as Eelek and The War Games (1969) as the War Lord.
-He appeared in two Fourth Doctor serials, The Brain of Morbius (1976) and The Power of Kroll (1978–79).
+He appeared in two Fourth Doctor serials, The Brain of Morbius (1976) as Solon and The Power of Kroll (1978–79) as Fenner.
 He recorded DVD commentaries for The Krotons, The War Games and The Brain of Morbius and was interviewed about his roles in Doctor Who in the short film "Philip Madoc - a Villain for All Seasons", which appeared as an extra on the DVD for The Power of Kroll.
 He revealed in the interview that he regretted taking the final role (The Power of Kroll) because it was a less interesting character.
 In 2003, he guest-starred in the Big Finish Doctor Who audio adventure Master, and returned to Big Finish in the 2008 Sixth Doctor story Return of the Krotons.
 He voiced the War King in the Faction Paradox audio series.

 He appeared twice in the drama series UFO, once as the partner of Ed Straker's estranged wife (in A question of priorities) and once as the captain of a British warship under attack by the aliens (in Destruction).
 In the pilot episode of Space: 1999 (1975) he had a brief appearance as Commander Anton Gorski, who was replaced by Commander John Koenig for the remainder of the series.
 In addition to his minor role of Anton Gorski, his likeness later appeared in the comic book adaptation of the Space 1999 saga, where his character's previously minor role was expanded upon.
 He also made a guest appearance in Survivors.